A policy is a formal statement of principle that explains statutory, regulatory or organisational requirements.

 - it is a formal statement of principle that regulates, directs and controls University operations

 - it has application across the University

 - it will change infrequently and sets a course for the foreseeable future

 - it implements or enables the university’s strategic plan

 - University policy helps ensure compliance, enhances the university’s mission or reduces institutional risk.

 RMIT Policies are divided into three categories:

-- Academic policies and procedures - those that influence decisions made by academic staff in direct connection to their teaching, learning and research practices, or to establish a framework for the quality assurance of programs and research.
+- Academic policies - those that influence decisions made by academic staff in direct connection to their teaching, learning and research practices, or to establish a framework for the quality assurance of programs and research.

 - Governance policies - those that relate to the structures and processes of decision making and the controls and behaviours that support effective accountability and performance outcomes.

 - Service policies - those policies and procedures other than academic or governance policies and procedures, such as human resources, finance, facilities and services.